bemasher/JSONGen/README.md

     * If a field in one element has a different type in another of the same list, the offending field is treated as an empty interface.

 Examples of all of the above can be found in [example/test.json](example/test.json).

+## Caveats
+  * Currently field names within a struct are considered unique based on their unsanitized form.
+This could be troublesome if sanitizing produces non-unique field names of siblings.